mikeschaekermann/mikeschaekermann.github.io/_posts/2016-02-08-notes-on-artificial-intelligence.md

   * Level-cost: for a single goal literal, the level in which it appears first
   * Max-level: $argmax_i levelcost(g_i)$
   * Sum-level: $\sum_i levelcost(g_i)$ (may be inadmissible!)
-  * Set-level: for multiple goal literals, the level where all appear and are not mutex (dominates max-level)
+  * Set-level: for multiple goal literals, the first level where all appear and are not mutex (dominates max-level)
 * **GraphPlan**:
   * Forward construction of the planning graph (in polynomial time)
   * Solution extraction (backward search through the graph, may be intractable because PSPACE-complete)